You can use the OAuth 2.0 Client Credentials flow to authenticate with the Cyclr API.

 Account API ID #

-For calls to Cyclr API endpoints that relate to an account, you need to provide the account’s API ID as an HTTP header in the request:
+For calls to Cyclr API endpoints that relate to a Cyclr Account, you need to provide the Account’s API ID as an HTTP header in the request:

 X-Cyclr-Account: {API_ID}

-To view an account’s API ID in your Cyclr console, go to Accounts > Account Management and select the Settings icon for the account you want to work with.
+To view an Account’s API ID, in your Cyclr Console, go to Accounts > Account Management and select the Settings icon for the Account you wish to work with.
+The API ID appears towards the top of the page.

-You can restrict access tokens to only work for a specific account if you include the API ID in the scope when you make the access token request:
+You can restrict Access Tokens to only work for a specific Cyclr Account by including the API ID in a scope parameter when you make the access token request:

 POST https://{CyclrAPIDomain}/oauth/token